PROV-IDEA/PROV-IDEA-Expander/Readme.md

 by replacing all variables with values found in a set of bindings, obtaining the corresponding PROV document ready for provenance consumption.

 *PROV-IDEA Expander* has been developed to perform such an expansion automatically.
-More specifically, it goes through the binding documents generated from the execution of schema evolution operations (both SMOs and DMOs), finds the PROV template, from those established by the PROV-IDEA approach, related to each binding (that is, to each operation), and, finally, uses the *expansion algorithm* to generate the corresponding PROV document ready for provenance consumption.
+More specifically, it goes through the binding documents generated from the execution of schema evolution operations (both SMOs and DMOs), finds the PROV template related to each binding (that is, to each operation), and, finally, uses the *expansion algorithm* to generate the corresponding PROV document ready for provenance consumption.

 ## Project's main content